-Kidney stones develop when dissolved minerals build up inside the kidneys.
-A low fluid consumption, dietary factors, and a person’s medical history may contribute to their development and can lead to infections and kidney damage.
+Kidney stones develop when dissolved minerals build up in the kidneys.
+A low fluid consumption and dietary factors may contribute to their development and can lead to infections and kidney damage.
 There are various ways to treat and help prevent kidney stones.

 Kidney stones may be small and pass unnoticed through the urinary tract, but some grow to the size of a golf ball.
 Larger stones can cause severe pain as they leave the body.